turbot/flowpipe-mod-aws-thrifty/pipelines/emr/docs/correct_emr_clusters_idle_30_mins.md

-# Correct EMR clusters idle for more than 30 mins

 ## Overview

 EMR clusters which are live but not currently running tasks should be reviewed and checked whether the cluster has been idle for more than 30 minutes